 Applying for a Texas License

-If you are currently licensed in South Carolina or Georgia and you want to be licensed in Texas, you will need to obtain a letter of good standing from your current licensing agency.
+If you are currently licensed in South Carolina and you want to be licensed in Texas, you will need to obtain a letter of good standing from your current licensing agency.
 The letter must also indicate that you have taken and passed a licensing exam in that state.

 Once you have the letter of good standing, you will need to submit a completed Air Conditioning and Refrigeration Contractor License Application (PDF) along with the non-refundable application fee of $115.
 Licenses are valid for a period of 1 year from the date of issue.